 The Associate Degree Nursing program is designed for students with no previous nursing experience who are seeking to become registered nurses.
-The Detroit Lakes, Fergus Falls and Wadena campuses offer the two-year Generic Option program.
+The Detroit Lakes, Fergus Falls, Moorhead and Wadena campuses offer the two-year Associate Degree Nursing program.
 The Associate Degree Nursing program is designed to prepare students to deliver nursing care in a variety of settings as registered nurses.
-The graduating nurse will be able to provide nursing care in hospitals, long-term care centers, clinics, community health and other health-related facilities.
+The graduating nurse will be able to provide nursing care in hospitals, long-term care centers, clinics, and community health and other health-related facilities.
 Upon completion of the nursing program, an Associate of Science degree is awarded by the college.
 Nursing graduates may apply to take the National Council Licensing Exam-RN (NCLEX-RN) following graduation.
 Individuals entering the program must pass the background check required by the Minnesota Human Services licensing division and, depending upon particular clinical partner expectations, also may be required to pass an annual national background check.
 The Minnesota Board of Nursing has officially approved the Associate Degree Nursing program at M State.

 Nursing judgment: Demonstrate the ability to make nursing judgments using evidence-based research and clinical reasoning for quality patient care across diverse populations.